-Mr Taylor has been a member of the Board since 25 November 2004 and is Chair of the Board Audit Committee.
+Mr Taylor has been a member of the Board since 25 November 2004 and is Chair of the Board Audit Committee and a member of the Board Risk Committee.

 Mr Taylor is a solicitor and a Senior Fellow of the Financial Services Institute of Australia.